 Treatment for bipolar disorder, formerly called manic-depression, generally involves medications and forms of psychotherapy — whether you have bipolar I or bipolar II.
 Bipolar II disorder is not a milder form of bipolar I disorder, but a separate diagnosis.

 While the manic episodes of bipolar I disorder can be severe and dangerous, individuals with bipolar II disorder can be depressed for longer periods, which can cause significant impairment with substantial consequences.

 The types and doses of medications prescribed are based on your particular symptoms.
 Whether you have bipolar I or II, medications may include:

 - Mood stabilizers.
 You'll typically need mood-stabilizing medication to control episodes of mania or hypomania, which is a less severe form of mania.
 Examples of mood stabilizers include lithium (Lithobid), valproic acid (Depakene), divalproex sodium (Depakote), carbamazepine (Tegretol, Equetro, others) and lamotrigine (Lamictal).

 - Antipsychotics.
-If symptoms of depression or mania persist in spite of treatment with other medications, adding an antipsychotic medication such as olanzapine (Zyprexa), risperidone (Risperdal), quetiapine (Seroquel), aripiprazole (Abilify), ziprasidone (Geodon) or asenapine (Saphris) may help.
-Your doctor may prescribe some of these medications alone or along with a mood stabilizer.
+Your psychiatric care provider may add an antipsychotic medication such as olanzapine (Zyprexa), risperidone (Risperdal), quetiapine (Seroquel), aripiprazole (Abilify), ziprasidone (Geodon), lurasidone (Latuda), cariprazine (Vraylar) or asenapine (Saphris).
+Your provider may prescribe some of these medications alone or along with a mood stabilizer.

 In addition to medication for bipolar disorder, other treatment approaches include:

 You may need to try different medications or combinations of medications to determine what works best.
-So it's important to regularly meet with your doctor to see how well your treatment is working.
-If necessary, your doctor may make periodic adjustments to your medication to keep symptoms and side effects under control.
+So it's important to regularly meet with your psychiatric care provider to see how well your treatment is working.
+If necessary, your provider may make periodic adjustments to your medication to keep symptoms and side effects under control.